 Threshold: You step across the threshold into a liminal state to fast solo on the land for a period of time.
 Traditionally, this is often 4 days and nights.
 In the attempt to be more accessible to more people, some of Wild Nature Heart programs are 24-36 hour fasts.

 Incorporation: You return to council circle to hear the stories that your journeys into wild nature have gifted.
 Your guides will listen, and then mirror your story back to you as medicine for yourself and for the group.
 You then carry the vision and new understandings back into the world and your community.

-Sometimes there is confusion about the term ‘vision’.
+Sometimes there is confusion around the term ‘vision’.
 There are no doubt as many ‘visions’ as there are seekers.
 For some, a “vision” is indeed something that happens or is received.
 Vision also means gaining a deeper clarity and insight into the vision/dreams/values that are already living inside of you – and the threshold is an opportunity to claim it.

 Another way to approach vision is how Meredith Little and Steven Foster, founders of School of Lost Borders, put it: “Vision is that something which must be done.
 A work that must be accomplished.”

 For more details see the description for our upcoming Wilderness Rite-of-Passage Program in May.